-It is Hudson Bay Insulation Company's policy that:
+It is Hudson Bay Insulation Company's policy that all ladders be thoroughly inspected for defects and the inspection recorded on the HBI Ladder Inspection Card.

-- All ladders should be thoroughly inspected before use for defects in rungs and rails.
-Always position a ladder properly so that you are able to face the ladder and use both hands while climbing. - Ladders with structural defects, such as, but not limited to, broken or missing rungs, cleats, or steps, broken or split rails, corroded components, or other faulty or defective components, shall be tagged and removed from service immediately until repaired or destroyed.
+- Always position a ladder properly so that you can face the ladder and use both hands while climbing. - Ladders with structural defects, such as, but not limited to, broken or missing rungs, cleats, or steps, broken or split rails, corroded components, or other faulty or defective components, shall be annotated on the Ladder Inspection Tag and removed from service immediately until repaired or destroyed.